Last Updated on December 21, 2023 by Pamela MacNaughtan

 Used in Boreal and Nordic cuisines, these ingredients are also an integral part of traditional indigenous and First Nations cuisine.

-Chez Boulay in Old Quebec is known for its boreal cuisine, and sells ready-made meals that can be cooked a home through it’s tiny café, Comptoir Boreal.
-Sagamité, also in Old Quebec, is the best restaurant in Quebec City for enjoying indigenous cuisine.
-If you have time, dine at La Traite in Wendake as well.
+Chez Boulay in Old Quebec is known for its boreal cuisine and sells ready-made meals that can be cooked a home through its tiny café, comptoir boréal (LGBTQIA2S+ safe space).
+Sagamité (Indigenous-owned), also in Old Quebec, is the best restaurant in Quebec City for enjoying indigenous cuisine.
+If you have time, dine at La Traite (Indigenous-owned) in Wendake as well.

-Feast on traditional Québécois dishes such as tourtière, soupe aux pois (pea soup), oreilles de crisse (deep-fried salted pork), baked beans, and maple syrup at a Sugar Shack, or restaurants such as La Bûche and Aux Anciens Canadiens in Old Quebec City, and Buffet de l’Antiquaire in Old Port.
+Feast on traditional Québécois dishes such as tourtière, soupe aux pois (pea soup), oreilles de crisse (deep-fried salted pork), baked beans, and maple syrup at a Sugar Shack, or restaurants such as La Bûche (LGBTQIA2S+ safe space) and Aux Anciens Canadiens (LGBTQIA2S+ safe space) in Old Quebec City, and Buffet de l’Antiquaire in Old Port.

 And one cannot forget the glories of French Onion soup (Onion soup is more traditional in Quebec, but it doesn’t have bread and cheese).
 Fondue Parmesan, and Pouding Chômeur are also recommended.